 United Club at Chicago, IL - O Hare International (ORD) welcomes:

-- United Club members departing on a same-day flight or arriving on a United flight (+2 guests, or the member’s spouse and children under the age of 21.)
+- United Club members departing on a same-day flight operated by United or a Star Alliance member airline, or arriving on a United flight (+2 guests, or the member’s spouse and children under the age of 21.)

 - United Polaris business class passengers departing or connecting (no guests)